Independent Sovereign Planning Counsel

 Every jurisdiction we work with is evaluated across ten analytical domains: institutional stability, rule-of-law trajectory, treaty infrastructure, fiscal architecture, programme durability, regulatory velocity, capital mobility, early-warning indicators of credibility collapse, and the structural signals that precede policy reversal.
 Jurisdictions are scored, tiered, and reviewed on a quarterly cadence.

-Every recommendation derives from this framework.
 The BSI is not a marketing asset.
 It is the analytical infrastructure that makes the advice defensible under adversarial conditions.

 What the Work Produces